 Feeling snappy or irritable during pregnancy is completely normal.
 Hormonal changes, sleep disruption, morning sickness, and the stress of preparing for a baby can make even small frustrations feel huge.
 You’re not a “bad wife”: your body and mind are just under a lot of pressure.

-3. How can I stop feeling resentment toward my husband?
+4. How can I stop hating my husband?

 Some strategies that help: